HelgeEgil/Labyrinth/README.md

 ground where he died, available for later pickup by any players.
 He is a ghost, and must now wander around to find the health studio.

+After all players have moved, the optional centaur moves along his preprogrammed path.
+If he meets a player, the player dies.
+Thus, the good player needs to plot also the movements of the centaur to win.

 If a player locates the exit, he must spend a turn outside before being available in the cell inside the door.
 He gains a point if he carries a treasure upon exit (and deposits it outside).